-HOLLOWAY ROAD Piccadilly Line
+HOLLOWAY ROAD Piccadilly Line, LONDON TUBE RAMBLES

-Mainly for those interested in architecture.
+This short route is mainly for those interested in architecture.
+Some

 Note: you might want to check for Arsenal football fixtures as the Holloway Road Tube Station is one of those used by fans to get to the nearby Emirates Stadium.